JasperBoom/galaxy-tools-umi-isolation/README.md

   GitHub repository: https://github.com/JasperBoom/galaxy-tools-umi-isolation

 ```
-Copyright (C) 2018 Jasper Boom
+Copyright (C) 2018 Jasper Boom (jboom@infernum.nl)

 This program is free software: you can redistribute it and/or modify
-it under the terms of the GNU Affero General Public License as published
+it under the terms of the GNU Affero General Public License version 3 as
-by the Free Software Foundation, either version 3 of the License, or
+published by the Free Software Foundation.
-(at your option) any later version.

 This program is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of